 Purchase and use DDP shipping labels

-After you start charging duties and import taxes at checkout, you must purchase and use DDP shipping labels instead of standard shipping labels for your international orders.
-If you charge duties at checkout, but use a standard shipping label, then your customer is still be charged duties and import taxes at delivery, which means that your customer pays for the duties and import taxes twice.
+After you start charging duty and import taxes at checkout, you must purchase and use DDP shipping labels instead of standard shipping labels for your international orders.
+If you charge duties at checkout, but use a standard shipping label, then your customer is still be charged duty and import taxes at delivery, which means that your customer pays for the duty and import taxes twice.

 Creating commercial invoices